Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddStorage.rst

 See `SQLALchemy <http://docs.sqlalchemy.org/en/rel_1_1/orm/tutorial.html#declare-a-mapping>`_
 for more details.

-In this delcarative base, we define a metadata with a schema name for this plugin, **pl_tutorial**.
+In this declarative base, we define a metadata with a schema name for this plugin, **pl_tutorial**.

 Peek has a :command:`loadStorageTuples()` method that imports the tables.